kubecost/kubectl-cost/README.md

     --service-port int               The port of the service at which the APIs are running.
 If using OpenCost, you may want to set this to 9003. (default 9090)
     --allocation-path string         URL path at which Allocation queries can be served from the configured service.
 If using OpenCost, you may want to set this to '/allocation/compute' (default "/model/allocation")
 -N, --kubecost-namespace string   The namespace that kubecost is deployed in.
 Requests to the API will be directed to this namespace. (default "kubecost")
-    --use-proxy                   Instead of temporarily port-forwarding, proxy a request to Kubecost through the Kubernetes API server.
 ```